Maintaining Trinity websites--Restricting access to Trinity websites

 - Upload the .htaccess.txt file to the web server, into the folder you wish to restrict access to.

-- On the web server, rename this file to .htaccess, removing any file extension.
+- On the web server, rename this file to .htaccess, removing the .txt file extension.